BetterThanTomorrow/calva/README.md

 ## Other stuff

 ### Paredit & Parinfer
-Calva works nicely together with [Paredit](https://marketplace.visualstudio.com/items?itemName=clptn.code-paredit)
+Calva works nicely together with [Paredit](https://marketplace.visualstudio.com/items?itemName=cospaia.paredit-revived).
+Make sure you use the maintained version.
+We call it **Paredit Revived**.

 However [Parinfer](https://marketplace.visualstudio.com/items?itemName=shaunlebron.vscode-parinfer) clashes with the auto adjustment of indents feature.
 Therefore Calva provides a command for toggling the auto adjustment off and on (`ctrl+alt+v tab`), just like Parinfer has commands for enabling and disabling its assistance.